 All in all, the collection of stories is a bit uneven, written at different times in his life.
 But I cannot really complain about this, since the fact is literally printed in the subtitle.
 One of the things I found most interesting in relation to this is the ending notes where Bourdain look back on each chapter with older eyes, dissecting his own work.

-The only bad thing about this book is that it will make you very hungry, but I’m sure you will get a lot of inspiration of how to remedy that particular issue.
+The only problem with this book is that it will make you very hungry, but I’m sure you will get a lot of inspiration of how to remedy that particular issue.

 Bourdain is the author of several books.
 If you enjoy his travel adventures, I definitely recommend A Cook’s Tour published way back in in 2001 with a lot of behind the scenes content from the show, as well as No Reservations, featuring many backstage photographs from the series.